mh-firouzjah/archlinux-installation-guide/README.md

-kactivitymanagerd # System service to manage user activities and track the usage patterns kate # Full-featured programmer's editor for the KDE desktop with MDI and a filesystem browser kcalc # Scientific calculator included in the KDE desktop kcolorChooser # Simple application to select the color from the screen or from a pallete kcron # Tool for KDE to run applications in the background at regular intervals kde-cli-tools # Tools based on KDE Frameworks 5 to better interact with the system kde-gtk-config # GTK2 and GTK3 Configurator for KDE
+kactivitymanagerd # System service to manage user activities and track the usage patterns kate # Full-featured programmer's editor for the KDE desktop with MDI and a filesystem browser kcalc # Scientific calculator included in the KDE desktop kcolorlhooser # Simple application to select the color from the screen or from a pallete kcron # Tool for KDE to run applications in the background at regular intervals kde-cli-tools # Tools based on KDE Frameworks 5 to better interact with the system kde-gtk-config # GTK2 and GTK3 Configurator for KDE